Bernoulli and Faulhaber: Conclusion

 \section{Conclusion}

-In \cite{ziel}, Zielinski wonders why the odd Bernoulli numbers are equal to zero, and answers by saying that it is due to the fact that $S_{2m+1}$ is a polynomial in $S_{1}^{2}$, and $S_{1}^{2} = \frac{1}{4}(n^4 + 2n^3 +n^2)$.
+In \cite{ziel}, Zielinski wonders why the odd Bernoulli numbers are equal to zero, and answers by saying that it is because $S_{2m+1}$ is a polynomial in $S_{1}^{2}$, and $S_{1}^{2} = \frac{1}{4}(n^4 + 2n^3 +n^2)$.
 In this paper, we have shown that $S_{2m}$ and $S_{2m+1}$ admit the polynomial representation in \eqref{f1} and \eqref{f2}, respectively, just because the odd Bernoulli numbers are equal to zero.